What is Purchasing Power Parity (PPP)?

 PPPs play a vital role and are preferred in the analyses carried out by policymakers, researchers, and private institutions, as they do not show major fluctuations in the short run.
 In the long run, PPPs somewhat indicate in which direction the exchange rate is expected to move as the economy develops further.

 The general method of constructing a PPP ratio is to take a comparable basket of goods and services consumed by the average citizen in both countries and take a weighted average of the prices in both countries (the weights representing the share of expenditure on each item in total expenditure).
 The ratio of the prices will be the PPP rate of exchange.

-Indexes like Big Mac Index and KFC Index use the prices of a Big Mac burger and a bucket of 12/15 pieces, respectively, to compare living standards between countries.
+Indexes such as the Big Mac Index and KFC Index use the prices of a Big Mac burger and a bucket of 12-15 pieces of chicken, respectively, to compare living standards between countries.
 These are moderately standardized products that include input costs from a wide range of sectors in the local economy, which makes them suitable for comparison.

 Reliability of Purchasing Power Parity